0xfalafel/rcat/README.md

 With TLS support, let's see how we can do an __TLS encrypted reverse shell__.
 Without installing any new tools on the victim.

-If possible, you should probaby use a signed certificate (with [let's encrypt](https://certbot.eff.org/instructions) for example), but for now let's use a self-signed certificate.
+If possible, you should probably use a signed certificate (with [let's encrypt](https://certbot.eff.org/instructions) for example), but for now let's use a self-signed certificate.

 ### Generate Key and Certificate